 Figure 9 illustrates the GSF and condition type from 2016 to 2020.
-The GSF in Conditions 3 and 4 has increased by 4,766,488 and 5,465,702, or 88% and 74% respectively since 2016, accounting for more than 20% of the 2020 GSF.
+The GSF in Conditions 3 and 4 has increased by 4,766,488 and 5,465,702, or 88 percent and 74 percent respectively since 2016, accounting for more than 20 percent of the 2020 GSF.
 Deferred maintenance will continue to increase exponentially if deteriorating building conditions are not addressed in a timely manner.
 Building Condition Codes 5 (Demolition) and 6 (Termination) are excluded from the figures.